Ford Mustang: Fourth generation (SN95; 1994)

-Fifth generation (2005–2014)
+Fifth generation (S197; 2005)

-Ford introduced a re-designed 2005 model year Mustang at the 2004 North American International Auto Show, codenamed "S-197", that was based on the new D2C platform.
+Ford introduced a re-designed 2005 model year Mustang at the 2004 North American International Auto Show, codenamed "S197", that was based on the new D2C platform.
 Developed under the direction of chief engineer Hau Thai-Tang, a veteran engineer for Ford's IndyCar program under Mario Andretti, and exterior styling designer Sid Ramnarace, the fifth-generation Mustang's styling echoes the fastback Mustang models of the late-1960s.
 Ford's senior vice president of design, J Mays, called it "retro-futurism".
 The fifth-generation Mustang was manufactured at the Flat Rock Assembly Plant in Flat Rock, Michigan.

 For the 2005 to 2010 production years, the base model was powered by a 210 hp cast-iron block 4.0 L SOHC V6, while the GT used an aluminum block 4.6 L SOHC three-valve Modular V8 with variable camshaft timing (VCT) that produced 300 hp.
 Base models had Tremec T5 five-speed manual transmissions with Ford's 5R55S five-speed automatic being optional.
 Automatic GTs also featured this, but manual GTs had the Tremec TR-3650 five-speeds.

+For 2007, Ford's SVT launched the Shelby GT500, a successor to the 2003/2004 Mustang SVT Cobra.
+The supercharged and intercooled Ford Modular 5408 cc DOHC 4 valves per cylinder V8 engine with an iron block and aluminum heads was rated at 500 hp at 6,000 rpm and 480 lbft of torque at 4,500 rpm.

 The 2010 model year Mustang was released in the spring of 2009 with a redesigned exterior — which included sequential LED taillights — and a reduced drag coefficient of 4% on base models and 7% on GT models.
 The engine for base Mustangs remained unchanged, while the GT's 4.6 L V8 was revised resulting in 315 hp at 6,000 rpm and 325 lbft of torque at 4,255 rpm.
 Other mechanical features included new spring rates and dampers, traction and stability control system standard on all models, and new wheel sizes.